USS Selinur

-USS Selinur (AKA-41) was an Artemis-class attack cargo ship in srvice with the United States Navy from 1945 to 1946.
+USS Selinur (AKA-41) was an Artemis-class attack cargo ship in service with the United States Navy from 1945 to 1946.
 She was scrapped in 1968.

 History

 Selinur (AKA-41) was named after the minor planet 500 Selinur, which in turn was named for a character in Friedrich Theodor Vischer's 1879 novel Auch Einer.
 The ship was laid down on 18 January 1945 under Maritime Commission contract (MC hull 1902) by the Walsh-Kaiser Co., Inc., Providence, R.I.; launched on 28 March 1945; sponsored by Mrs. Wilton Carter; and commissioned on 21 April 1945.

 After shakedown, Selinur departed Norfolk, Va., on 27 May 1945 with cargo and personnel for Hawaii, arriving at Honolulu on 18 June.
 After making cargo voyages to Midway, Hilo, Majuro, and Kwajalein, Selinur sailed from Pearl Harbor on 1 September with occupation troops for Japan and arrived at Sasebo on 22 September.
 She next sailed for Manila, whence she returned to Sasebo and reported for "Magic Carpet" duty on 20 October.
 The cargo vessel made two voyages bringing troops home, one from Sasebo and Okinawa and the other from Tacloban, P.I., before being released from "Magic Carpet" duty at San Francisco on 24 January 1946.
 She arrived at Philadelphia on 16 April for inactivation.